ShadowEntertainment/ShadowEntertainment.github.io/README.md

 | :---: | :--: | :-:  | :---: | :---:| :---:
 |   >   | 4,99 | Free | 2,99  | 7,99 | 10,00

+__the game will be released in Early Access.
+Why?__
+We want to make the best we can for this game, so when we release it in the next 1/2 years we will keep __adding content!__

+With this philosophy every bug that occurs will be able to be repaired.
+Also there will be a lot of Minor and Major updates.

+### Story Sneak Peek
+In this horror game you play as Mike – a farmer.
+One day he was transfering heavy bags of wheat.
+While he was walking trough the field he saw a homeless man limping around.
+When the man saw Mike he begged him for food.
+He replied he will give him food only if he carried his bags with wheat.
+The man said he will try his best, and on his first steps he dropped the bag and it fell on him.
+The man haven't eaten in days, so the bag's weight was more than his and he passed away.
+Mike just continued with his job and got to sleep.
+    At around 2:00 PM he woke up and his whole home and farm was burning.
+He started to scream and tried to get out.
+He broke a window and jumped out of it.
+He was running and running.
+Everything around him was burning.

+*The game is work in progress - many things will change, including the story!*
+Early Stages of Developement.
+There are still no avaliable images for the game ):

 ### Links
 [Discord Group](https://discord.com/channels/1175447160918130778/1175447160918130781 "Discord")